batsona/designer/README.md

 - pandas (1.0.5)

 # Usage
-Once the script is in your directory of choice, run the script with the following command in a terminal emulator.
+Once the script is in your directory of choice, run the script with the following command in a terminal emulator (terminal on MacOS or Linux):

 ```{bash}
 python designer.py